|

 peace, when all the world sat back quietly and watched the Soviets and

 Americans point guns at one another.
+It

 are now past 2000, but the reasons for coming catastrophe only intensify